 The transmission rate on which the data packets are transmitted by the client can be specified in this drop-down list as shown in Figure 2-3-10.
-Below are the available transmission rates.
+Below are the available transmission rates as shown in Table 2-3-3.